 What is Twitch?

-I know a lot of you are into finance and not so much gaming (Hey, I can have layers, right?) so let me briefly explain Twitch.
+I know a lot of my readers are into finance and not so much gaming (but hey – gaming is a legitimate side hustle!) so let me briefly explain Twitch.
 Twitch is an online gaming platform that allows you to watch other people play games.
 It also allows you to stream when you play, so others can watch you.
 Live streaming is all the rage in the gaming world, it’s a great way to connect with people who like similar games.
 It’s a ton of fun too!

 Lots of gamers make money on Twitch.
-There are even a few big shots who stream video games as a full-time job! (living the dream there, right!).
+There are even a few big shots who stream video games as a full-time job!
+(Living the dream there, right!).
 The first step to making money on Twitch is getting set up.
 Start with our Beginner’s Guide to Starting a Stream for information on how to do that.

 What Are the Requirements to be a Twitch Affiliate?

 You need to meet Twitch’s requirements before you can become an affiliate.
-Twitch wants you to stream for at least 500 minutes per thirty-day period (that’s a little over 8 hours a month!) with at least seven unique broadcast periods.
+Twitch wants you to stream for at least 500 minutes per thirty-day period (that’s a little over 8 hours a month!) with at least seven unique broadcast days.
 You can’t stream once per month for 8 hours and call it a day, you have to stream at least 7 days per month.
 It’s not just about time though, Twitch needs to make sure people are watching you before they let you become an affiliate.
 You need to have an average of three or more viewers per thirty-day period and you need to have at least 50 followers on the platform.
-This all seems incredibly daunting, but it’s totally doable!
+These affiliate requirements seem incredibly daunting, but it’s totally doable!

 How To Become a Twitch Affiliate

 Putting in the Hours

 The first step to becoming a Twitch affiliate is actually streaming on Twitch.
-This can take a lot of time and dedication.
+This takes a ton of time and dedication.